johntout/stock-app/README.md

 No authentication is implemented for these two endpoints because the project is for demo purposes only.

-You can run tests using `./vendor/bin/pest`
+In the `.env` file you created, you have to provide `STOCK_API_KEY` in order for the stock prices to be updated.
+You can obtain an API key from https://www.alphavantage.co

+## TESTS
+`./vendor/bin/pest`

 ## Some thoughts behind the application structure